 One of these companies that by 2020 will make a considerable investment is Kimberly Clark who recently announced an investment of US$42 million dollars in its plant in the province of Cartago.
 This amount is additional to the US$31 million already invested in 2014.

 Other companies that are taking up Costa Rica’s competitive offerings include MicroPort Orthopedics, which will open a service center after having started operations in 2019, increasing job opportunities and outputs for 2020.

 Similarly, other companies are investing in the human and professional quality of the Costa Rican workforce.
 Educational companies offering placements for Costa Rican professionals in their English academies are preparing the nation’s human capability for increased commercial prospects, by boosting their employability to foreign business.

 In 2020 Costa Rica will be present at the Dubai Expo where it will seek greater investment opportunities by exposing the Expo’s 25 million visitors to its opportunities for expansion, business and commerce.

 Get ahead of the curve: contact us

 Costa Rica is working hard to invite new business and investment to its shores.
 Taking up these opportunities does involve careful planning and compliance with local regulations for company formation and incorporation.

 Start planning your 2020 expansion into Costa Rica with us now.
 At Biz Latin Hub, our Costa Rica team offers a full suite of market entry and back-office services.
 This includes top-quality support to meet company formation, commercial representation, human resources, and accounting and taxation requirements.

-Don’t wait for someone else to snap up these opportunities; contact us today at [email protected] to secure your commercial future in Costa Rica’s high-performing economy.
+Don’t wait for someone else to snap up these opportunities; contact us today here at Biz Latin Hub to secure your commercial future in Costa Rica’s high-performing economy.